Timex Group USA

 Timex Group USA, Inc. (formerly known as Timex Corporation) is an American global watch manufacturing company founded in 1854 as the Waterbury Clock Company in Waterbury, Connecticut.
 In 1944, the company became insolvent but was reformed into Timex Corporation.
 In 2008, the company was acquired by Timex Group B.V. and was renamed Timex Group USA.

-Thomas Olsen purchased the Waterbury Clock Company in New York in 1941 and renamed it Timex, inspired by the names of Time magazine and Kleenex.
+Thomas Olsen purchased the Waterbury Clock Company in New York in 1941 and renamed it Timex, a portmanteau of the names of Time magazine and Kleenex.

 History

 Waterbury Clock Company (1854–1944)

 Brass manufacturer Benedict & Burnham created Waterbury Clock Company in 1854 to manufacture clocks using brass wheels and gears.
-Waterbury Clock Company was legally incorporated on March 27, 1857 as an independent business with $60,000 in capital.
+Waterbury Clock Company was legally incorporated on March 27, 1857, as an independent business with $60,000 in capital.
 The American clock industry was producing millions of clocks with scores of companies located in Connecticut's Naugatuck River Valley, earning the region the nickname "Switzerland of America".
 The Waterbury Clock Company was one of the largest producers for both domestic sales and export, primarily to Europe.